1999AZZAR/LilyOpenCMS/docs/PUBLIC_API_ENDPOINTS.md

-# Public API Endpoints Documentation
+# Public API Endpoints Documentation (Consolidated in API_CENTRAL.md)

-This document describes the new public API endpoints that provide JSON equivalents for HTML pages, enabling multiplatform access to the system's content.
+This content is centralized in `docs/API_CENTRAL.md`.
+This file remains as a focused reference for public endpoints.

 ## Overview